DreamOfTheRedChamber/leetcode/README.md

 }
 ```

 * If the problem is a recursive problem.
 But public API does not satisfy the arguments needed by recursive algorithm, consider declare one by yourself.
-In the example below, declare a private recursive method cloneGraphRecurse(node, Map) for public API cloneGraph(node)
+In the example below, declare a private recursive method cloneGraphRecurse(node, Map) for public API cloneGraph(node).
+Note: the return value is not a function signature.
 ```java
     public UndirectedGraphNode cloneGraph(UndirectedGraphNode node)
     {